brmlab/brmbar/brmbar3/INSTALL.md

   accounts; these will be then used by people to buy stuff using their accounts - first scan barcode of the item, then scan your barcode, voila.
 Scanning your barcode directly can bring the user to a screen where they can see their credit and charge it too.
+See also USAGE.

 Software Requirements
 ---------------------